 Your generous support makes it possible for MOSES to:

-- Provide the free Organic Answer Line so farmers can get answers to questions about farming and certification issues;
+- Provide the free Organic Answer Line to answer farmers’ questions;

-- Publish the popular Organic Broadcaster newspaper and distribute it free to more than 12,000 readers;
+- Publish the popular Organic Broadcaster newspaper, offered free to 10,000+ readers;

-- Organize on-farm field days to showcase best production practices on thriving organic farms;
+- Organize on-farm field days to showcase best practices on thriving organic farms;

 - Maintain the Upper Midwest Organic Resource Directory to help farmers find suppliers, buyers, processors, agencies and more;

 - Manage the Farmer-to-Farmer Mentoring Program to boost new farmers’ skills and understanding of organic practices;

 - Give farmers a voice at the national policy level;